bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 ### Dark mode

-Fancy a pupup with a dark background instead of a light background? set the `dark` prop to true to enable the dark background.
+Want a fancy popup with a dark background instead of a light background?
+Set the `dark` prop to `true` to enable the dark background.

 ## Internationalization